Consultation · All Options Explained · Frisco TX 75035

 An immediate denture is made before teeth are extracted and placed the same day.
 The major benefit is that you are never without teeth during healing.
 The limitation is that gums and bone change shape as they heal, making the immediate denture looser over time — requiring professional relining (or replacement with conventional dentures) after 6–12 months.
 Immediate dentures are ideal for patients who need extractions and cannot bear the social or professional burden of going toothless during healing.
 Dr. C will advise whether immediate dentures are the right choice for your specific treatment plan.

 Dentures feel loose after 5 years primarily because of jawbone resorption — natural bone shrinkage that continues year after year following tooth loss.
 The denture itself has not changed; the bone and gum ridges that support it have.
 Other causes: warping from heat (hot water or being left dry), worn-down chewing surfaces, weakened suction from medication-related saliva changes, and weight loss that alters facial tissue.
 Solutions: a professional reline restores fit ($300–$600), a rebase replaces the pink acrylic base, or a new denture is made if existing one is beyond reline.
 Adding 2 mini-implants beneath an existing denture can also lock it in place permanently.
-Dr. Nannapaneni offers a free fit evaluation — call (972) 276-4888.
+Dr. C offers a fit evaluation — call (972) 276-4888.

 Follow these six rules to clean dentures safely: (1) Use a soft-bristled denture brush — never a hard toothbrush, which scratches acrylic and creates plaque-trapping grooves.
 (2) Use non-abrasive denture cleaner or mild dish soap — never regular toothpaste, which is too abrasive.
 (3) Rinse and brush after every meal.
 (4) Soak overnight in cleansing solution or plain cool water — never hot water, which warps acrylic permanently.
 (5) Clean over a folded towel or basin of water so an accidental drop will not crack them.
 (6) Brush gums, tongue, and remaining teeth twice daily with a soft brush to prevent denture stomatitis (a yeast infection beneath the denture).
 Avoid bleach on metal-clasped partials — it corrodes the metal.
 Schedule a professional ultrasonic cleaning at Frisco Dental Hub once or twice yearly to remove tartar that home brushing cannot.

 New dentures cause minor soreness in the first 1–2 weeks as gum tissue and mouth muscles adjust to a foreign object.
-This soreness is normal, expected, and resolves with quick chairside adjustments — Dr. Nannapaneni grinds tiny "high spots" off the denture base where it presses too hard.
+This soreness is normal, expected, and resolves with quick chairside adjustments — Dr. C grinds tiny "high spots" off the denture base where it presses too hard.
 Call (972) 276-4888 promptly if: pain is sharp rather than dull · sore spots bleed or develop white ulcers larger than a pencil eraser · pain spreads to the jaw joint or ears · you cannot eat or sleep because of pain · or any soreness persists beyond 4 weeks of wear with adjustments.
 Severe pain is never normal and almost always indicates a fit problem fixable in one short appointment.

 (1) Confirm fit is correct — a well-made denture should hold by suction alone with no adhesive needed; if it slips from day one, it needs a reline or remake.
 (2) Use a thin layer of denture adhesive (Fixodent, Poligrip, Sea-Bond strips) — apply 3–4 small dots, never a full coating.
 (3) Cut food into small pieces and chew on both sides simultaneously to balance pressure.
 (4) Avoid sticky foods (caramel, gum, taffy) and very hard foods (whole apples, hard bread crusts) until you've adjusted.
 (5) Bite with side teeth (premolars and molars), not the front teeth — front-teeth biting tips the denture out of place.
-(6) For permanent stability, ask Dr. Nannapaneni about adding 2–4 mini-implants beneath your existing denture — this snap-in conversion ($2,500–$5,000) eliminates slipping completely.
+(6) For permanent stability, ask Dr. C about adding 2–4 mini-implants beneath your existing denture — this snap-in conversion ($2,500–$5,000) eliminates slipping completely.

 No — remove dentures every night for at least 6–8 hours and soak them in cleansing solution.
 Sleeping in dentures dramatically increases your risk of: denture stomatitis (a yeast infection of the gum tissue beneath the denture, appearing as red inflamed patches), pneumonia (bacteria from the denture surface can be aspirated into the lungs during sleep — particularly dangerous in patients over 65), accelerated bone loss in the jaw ridges from constant pressure, and persistent bad breath.
 Removing dentures gives gum tissue oxygen exposure and lets it recover.
 Exception: in the first 24–48 hours after extractions with an immediate denture, dentists usually instruct patients to keep them in continuously to act as a bandage and control swelling.